Vounts/lophils/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+# Note
+To save data in local storage click the save button.

 # Functionalities

 ✔️ 1.
 100 dummy email records